SEARCH WITH THE PROGRAM FINDER

 Spanish Ministry of Foreign Affairs and Cooperation -Scholarships for undergraduate and graduate studies in Spain.

-UAL Deans’ Awards for Study Abroad – These awards reward outstanding students who have been accepted on to the study abroad programs at University of the Arts London.
-Up to eight awards are made to students per year in the amount of £500, awarded on-site.
+UAL Award for Study Abroad – These awards reward outstanding students who have been accepted on to the study abroad programs at University of the Arts London.
+Up to four awards are made to students per year in the amount of £1500, awarded on-site

 VolunteerWorld – The Get Involved Scholarship from VolunteerWorld offers $2,000 for volunteers (18+) to join a volunteer program abroad for a minimum duration of 4 weeks.